RUTHRAPRIYA7/Ruthra-AndroidApp-Final-App/README.md

 - This app is designed to inspire you with positive affirmations and self-talk — a proven technique to make your mind work for you.
 - Further, the randomized quotes can be tweeted in twitter.

 <h1> Contributions </h1>

-- All three members contributed equally in the logic,styling and debugging of "MainScreen.js" which contains the core component of the project.
+- All three members contributed equally in the logic,styling and debugging of all screens of the project.

-- Sweta: Integrating the API with the App and generating the code
+- Sweta: Integrating the API with the App ,generating the code and creating the MainScreen
 - Sneka: Styling, Screen code ,quotes
-- Ruthrapriya: Buttons, Icons, Navigation
+- Ruthrapriya: Buttons, Icons, Navigation, Merging of Screens